thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

 ## Exercise

 1. Make the Todolist looks nice
-2. Add a prop that takes in the title of the todolist and display it as the title.
+2. Add a prop that takes in the title of the todo list and display it as the title.
-3. Add a input box and a button to create new todolist.
+3. Add an input box and a button to create a new todo list.